tednaleid/understanding-git/src/index.md

 !SLIDE
 # branches

-they're just pointers, and are easy to move if you don't like where they are at
+they're just pointers & are easy to move if you don't like where they are at
 ```
                         A---B---C
                                 ↑